amandazhuyilan/hello-cpp/README.md

 ### Polymorphism
 - Complie Time Polymorphism (compile time binding) examples: function overloading, overator overloading and templates.
 The compiler has enough information at compile time to determine which functions to be invoked.
 - Run Time Polymorphism (dynamic binding) implemented via `virtual` mechanism - polymorphism functions.
 These functions are invoked through a pointer or reference, are re-implemented in child classes with their own implementations.
+- "_A class that declares or inherits a virtual function is called a polymorphic class._"

 #### How `virtual` function works
 When the base class with `virtual` functions is compiled, it would generate an array of function pointers called as virtual table, which contains the addresses of the virtual functions.
 The starting address of the virtual table is stored in a special member variable called as virtual pointer, which is added by the compiler as the member of the class.